|

 are expected to serve at our best.
 This means that, as Paul has reminded the Corinthian Christians we are not to participate

 in idolatry whether to offer sacrifices to gods or to act in a ways that violate the Spirit of Christ in us.
+Inasmuch that we profess the Lordship of Jesus Christ in society we are expected

 to live out our monotheistic belief and initiate community oriented programs that enhance our faith and witness.
 By giving